 No, The MLC does not keep a portion of the mechanical royalties it collects to cover its operating costs.
 The operational costs of The MLC are paid for by DSPs through an administrative assessment set by the United States Copyright Royalty Board.
 The MLC distributes 100% of the mechanical royalties it collects.

-While our headquarters is in Nashville, we also have team members based in other cities.
-We have team members based in Los Angeles, Miami, New York City and London.
-We will strive to reach the music publishers and self-administered songwriters, composers and lyricists we serve wherever they are located.
+Our headquarters is in Nashville, and we also have team members based in Los Angeles, Miami, New York City and London.
+We will strive to reach the music publishers, administrators, and self-administered songwriters, composers and lyricists we serve wherever they are located.

 Record companies will still need to secure mechanical licenses and pay mechanical royalties for mechanical uses of musical works in physical products, like CDs and vinyl records.
-Under the U.S. copyright law, the blanket licenses The MLC is issuing can include permanent download use, but the DSPs could also continue to rely on record companies to provide those licenses and pay those royalties.
+Under the U.S. copyright law, the blanket licenses The MLC is administering can include permanent download use, but the DSPs also have the option to continue to rely on record companies to provide those licenses and pay those royalties via what is called a pass-through license.

 The MLC will not resolve disputes over copyright ownership.
 Pursuant to the MMA, The MLC has a policy for placing royalties on hold when a substantiated dispute has been raised, but the parties to the dispute, or the courts, will decide questions of ownership, not The MLC.
 To view The MLC's Dispute Policy, click here.